 Before construction begins on a home, a solid architectural plan is laid out to guide the construction team.
 Your real estate business should start the same way.
 A real estate business plan may seem daunting to create, but it is critical to developing a strong, sustainable business.
 When done correctly, a real estate business plan can help you define and measure your goals and keep you focused on growing your business.

-We have seven steps to creating a strong real estate business plan.
+7 steps to creating a strong real estate business plan

 Think of your business plan as a blueprint for success.
 What are your goals?
 What steps will you take to accomplish those goals?
 How will you measure success?
 When developing your real estate business plan, be sure to include these seven key components.